Mission

 - Published our report, The Hidden Cost of UK Food, in 2017.
 It is still regularly referenced as the go-to source for true cost accounting in the UK.

-- Founded the Harmony Project, inspired by the Prince of Wales’ book Harmony: A New Way of Looking at Our World.
+- Founded The Harmony Project, inspired by the Prince of Wales’ book Harmony: A New Way of Looking at Our World.
 It takes inspiration from nature in changing the way we look at the world, most notably in our education system.
 After holding the Harmony Conference in 2017, the project has grown and is now becoming its own registered charity.

 - Published A Good Life and A Good Death: Relocalising Farm Animal Slaughter in 2018, a report about the decline of small abattoirs in the UK and how this impacts sustainable, high welfare farming.
 The report sparked our Campaign for Local Abattoirs which has led to the creation of the Abattoir Sector Group which works with government to address problems facing the industry.